Ideas to Create Versatile Flooring Designs Using Concrete and Hardwood

 Concrete stamping is a flooring design that uses rubber stamps to embed patterns on fresh concrete.
 They copy raw materials like stone, brick, paver, and wood as their natural look.
 These designs are what become the concrete's natural look.

 The wooden stamped design captures the exact look of wood.
 The natural creases from a plank mark themselves on the fresh concrete overlay.
-As the fresh concrete mix dries up, the wood patterns slowly emerge on the surface.
+The wood patterns slowly emerge on the surface as the fresh concrete mix dries up.

 3. Wooden Finish Decorative Floors

 You can also mingle the wooden design with other materials.
 An idea that you can put around your home's interior is a wood and pebble combo.

 You can make use of this combination for the transition steps in your rooms.
 A living room can seamlessly transition to your dining and kitchen area with a streak of pebble floor.
 Put around it a frame made of wooden planks.

 Create a comfy feel in your bedroom with a slight touch of wooden floors.
 Mix and match carpets to add warmth and subtle appeal.
 Wooden floors combined with wool carpets tell you that it is time to put yourself in peace mode.

 One look that will soon pop up in your properties is the stripped-down design.
 The unpainted walls and concrete floors look great for busy areas.
 Your kitchen spaces are the ones that get messy more often than any other site at home.